twilight-goose/Mapping-Stations/README.md

 Code within browser.py is not useful for performing any operations outside of the script, and it's relevance is limited to its exact use case - creating and opening data browsers.

+The datastream.py module contains code for making get requests to the datastream API.
+The code within this function requires a datastream API key to make API requests, which should be copied into line 81.
+Running the script/the main function within the script retrieves and saves all observation data for a specified set of phosphorus and nitrogen variables to "data/datastream".

 ## Use Cases and Usage Examples
 Refer to `../examples/` for exampls; Explanations below.
 See files for expected terminal output/messages.